pkp/pkp-docs/admin-guide/3.4/en/securing-your-system.md

 ### Getting a Certificate

 A certificate enables a secure connection from the user's Web browser to the server hosting your site.
-Installing a certificate for your site can not be done within the OJS, OMP, or OCS software and will require technical expertise or assistance at the server level.
+Installing a certificate for your site can not be done within the OJS, OMP, or OPS software and will require technical expertise or assistance at the server level.
 When considering a software host, determining their level of certificate support is an important consideration.

 A good start is asking your hosting service provider if they have an existing solution for supporting TLS or SSL certificates -- Your hosting provider may be able to create/issue an TLS or SSL certificate for you.
 If you do not have shell access to your installation this may be the only way to go about adding SSL/TLS protection for your site.